Turing degree spectra of differentially closed fields: Abstract

 \section{Abstract}

 The degree spectrum of a countable structure is the set of all Turing degrees of presentations of that structure.
 We show that every nonlow Turing degree lies in the spectrum of some differentially closed field (of characteristic $0$, with a single derivation) whose spectrum does not contain the computable degree $\bfz$.
-Indeed, this is an equivalence, for we also show that every such field of low degree is isomorphic to a computable differential field.
-Relativizing the latter result and applying a theorem of Montalb\'an, Soskova, and Soskov, we conclude that the spectra of countable differentially closed fields of characteristic $0$ are exactly the jump-preimages of spectra of automorphically nontrivial countable graphs.
+Indeed, this is an equivalence, for we also show that if this spectrum contained a low degree, then it would contain the degree $\bfz$.
+From these results we conclude that the spectra of differentially closed fields of characteristic $0$ are exactly the jump-preimages of spectra of automorphically nontrivial graphs.